 There is a reason they say actions speak louder than words.

 And that is because people despise people who talk about what they want to do or what they have done in the past.
-That is no good for other people – it may be a combination of envy or just that it is blantant bragging but talking doesn’t produce the results, action do.
+That is no good for other people – it may be a combination of envy or just that it is blatant bragging but talking doesn’t produce the results, actions do.

 So don’t tell them what you can do – show them!